 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and in conformity with rules applicable to quarterly financial information.
 The Financial Accounting Standards Board ("FASB") establishes these principles to ensure financial condition, results of operations, and cash flows are consistently reported.
 Any reference in these notes to applicable accounting guidance is meant to refer to the authoritative nongovernmental GAAP as found in the FASB Accounting Standards Codification ("ASC").
-The condensed consolidated financial statements as of September 30, 2021 and for the nine months ended September 30, 2021 and 2020 are unaudited.
-Amounts for the period from January 1, 2020 through September 15, 2021 presented in the condensed consolidated financial statements herein represent the historical operations of Definitive OpCo.
-The amounts as of September 30, 2021 and for the period from September 16, 2021 reflect the consolidated operations of Definitive Healthcare Corp. and its consolidated subsidiaries.
+The condensed consolidated financial statements as of June 30, 2021 and for the six months ended June 30, 2021 and June 30, 2020 are unaudited.
 All adjustments, consisting of normal recurring adjustments, except as otherwise noted, considered necessary for a fair presentation of the unaudited interim condensed consolidated financial statements for these interim periods have been included.